danielcorin/blog/content/posts/2019/2019-01-06-unix-files-with-spaces.md

 {"test": "stuff"}
 ```

-And I am using the proper path.
+I am using the proper path.
 Let's check that Go is trying to read the correct file path.

 {{< highlight go >}}
 package main